 - Choose if live data from its app is displayed or not.
 If you turn off the live tile, the tile will be a static square (or rectangle), showing just the name and the icon of the app.

-Working with tiles is a new and interesting way of interacting with Windows 8 apps.
-Personally, I find tiles refreshing and useful - one of the cool novelties about Windows 8.
+Working with tiles is a new and interesting way of interacting with Windows apps.
+Personally, I find tiles refreshing and useful.
 Hopefully, with this article, I managed to explain clearly what they are and how they can be used.
-For other cool tips about Windows 8, don’t hesitate to read the articles recommended below.
+If you have any questions about this concept, don’t hesitate to share them using the comments form below.